APPRAISAL 101 TOPICS

 There are a number of definitions of value regularly used by a machinery and equipment appraiser.
 The types of value below are the ones used most frequently.
 Most frequently used definitions are based on the official definitions published by the American Society of Appraisers’ Machinery and Technical Specialties committee in August 2010, except as otherwise noted.

-Additional special purpose definitions are used for some accounting, insurance and condemnation appraisals, including Replacement Cost New, Reproduction Cost New, Salvage Value, Scrap Value, Actual Cash Value and a number of others.
+Additional special purpose definitions for equipment appraisals are used for some accounting, insurance and condemnation appraisals, including Replacement Cost New, Reproduction Cost New, Salvage Value, Scrap Value, Actual Cash Value and a number of others.
 Which definitions should be used for each appraisal varies, depending on applicable laws and client needs.

 Fair Market Value